 The first game was a LITTLE better about it, presumably because of the smaller ship pool (and because Worf uses a Defiant as his ship).
 However, in the second game, you're likely only building the basic shipyard because it's a requirement to build the advanced shipyard and gain access to the more powerful ships in your fleet.

 Timey-Wimey Ball: Where to begin?
 The Premonition is from a future where the Borg have assimilated the Alpha Quadrant, but it continues to exist even after history has been altered to the point where it should never have been built.
 The Enterprise is sent back in time just before the Borg win the Battle of Earth and proceed to assimilate the planet.
-In a "new" timeline, the Enterprise returns to Earth with a massive fleet of reinforcements just in time to stem the tide... then orders the Enterprise already there to go back and takes its place, which should result in two Enterprises, not one.
-A Borg cube goes back in time just at the moment of Locutus' defeat, destroys the Enterprise-D just after Farpoint Station, forcing the Premonition to go back and avert that event and protect the future.
+In a "new" timeline, the Enterprise returns to Earth with a massive fleet of reinforcements just in time to stem the tide... then orders the Enterprise already there to go back and takes its place.
+A Borg sphere goes back in time just at the moment of Locutus' defeat, destroys the Enterprise-D just after Farpoint Station, forcing the Premonition to go back and avert that event and protect the future.
 Yet, Picard remembers this event at the very start of the game!
 Finally, at the end of the game the Premonition quietly returns to the future... a future concurrent with the timeline they're in, meaning one where the Premonition was never built — and versions of Denning and the crew already exist.